Brian Redmond

-Brian Redmond (born 6 March 1977) is best known for his starring role in the judging hotseat on RTÉ One series, Dancing with the Stars.
-An integral part of the show's team from the very first episode, Brian was hired to be the "Simon Cowell" character of the show.
+Brian Redmond (born 6 March 1977) is an Irish dancer best known for his role as a judge on RTÉ One series, Dancing with the Stars.
+He was hired to be the "Simon Cowell" character of the show.

-Professional dance career
+Career

-A multi-award-winning dance professional, Redmond has travelled extensively training and teaching, and has performed in some of the world's most prestigious venues including London's Royal Albert Hall and the Kremlin Palace in Moscow.
-In 2004 he retired from competitive dance and returned to Ireland, basing himself in county Kildare where he lives today with wife Jen and their two children.
+A dance professional, Redmond has travelled training and teaching, and has performed in London's Royal Albert Hall and the Kremlin Palace in Moscow.

-Media career

 In January 2017, Redmond was named, alongside Loraine Barry and Julian Benson, as a judge on the Irish version of Dancing with the Stars for RTÉ One.

-Redmond is a regular on the nation's airwaves and has appeared on the Late Late Show, the Ray D’Arcy Show and the Ryan Tubridy.